Karimbasoft/.github/profile/README.md

 In addition to the SMS, an alarm tone can also be played to draw attention to yourself acoustically.
 In addition to sending the location data, the position can also be displayed and shared, e.g. via WhatsApp.

-You can find this App on Google-Play:
+You can find this App on Google-Play (Temporarily paused):

 https://play.google.com/store/apps/details?id=com.karimbasoft.hera